sanjaybasu/healthcare-ai-equity/README.md

 title: Home
 ---

-# Healthcare AI for All Populations: Technical Foundations and Clinical Implementation
+# Foundations of Healthcare Data Science for Underserved Populations

-**A Comprehensive, Self-Updating Technical and Practical Textbook**
+**A Self-Updating Technical and Practical Text**

 #### Sanjay Basu, MD, PhD